aery32/aery32-refguide/source/build_system.rst

        3724    1344    4176    9244    241c aery32.elf
           0    5068       0    5068    13cc aery32.hex

+Here the program size has been given in separate sections and the static RAM usage has been calculated.

-``.text`` correspond the FLASH usage and ``.data + .bss`` is the total amount of RAM allocation.
-Note that you have to take the size of the stack (and possibly heap) into account as well. ``.bss`` section is the place where the initialized data is copied at runtime during the startup.
+``.text`` correspond the FLASH usage and ``.data + .bss`` indicates the RAM allocation. ``.bss`` section is the place where the initialized data is copied at runtime during the startup.

+Dynamic RAM usage of stack and heap sections cannot be calculated before hand so make sure that there are always reasonable amount of RAM available for heap.
+Default stack size is 4 kB and you just have to know if it's enough.
+You can increase the stack size from linker script if needed.

 .. note::

     By default the project is compiled with -O2 optimization.
 If you run into troubles and your program behaves unpredictly on the chip, first try some other level of optimization

     .. code-block:: none